 What is the treatment for heart failure?

 There has been lots of research into which medications will help heart failure patients stay well and help to keep symptoms under control.
-The National Institute of Clinical Excellence (NICE) guidelines recommend that heart failure patients should be considered for the following medications.
+The National Institute of Clinical Excellence (NICE) guidelines in England and Wales, and the Scottish Intercollegiate Guidelines Network (SIGN) guidelines in Scotland, recommend that heart failure patients should be considered for the following medications.

-These tablets help to relax your blood vessels, making it easier for your heart to pump blood around the circulation.
+These tablets help to relax your blood vessels, making it easier for your heart to pump blood around the body.
 ACE Inhibitors may slow down the disease progression.

 Occasional side effects may include a troublesome cough or dizziness.
 You should report any of these symptoms to your heart failure nurse or GP.